top of page

 Cost per hire, recruitment process optimization, financial planning in recruitment, return on investment in recruitment, strategic decision-making in hiring, challenges in defining cost per hire, cost of a bad hire, Recruitment Process Outsourcing (RPO), RPO benefits, how to calculate cost per hire, optimizing recruitment strategies for cost-effectiveness, importance of tracking HR metrics in recruitment, factors influencing hiring costs, reducing recruitment expenses through RPO, effective strategies for reducing time-to-fill vacancies, maximizing ROI in recruitment activities, the impact of engagement on recruitment costs, cost per hire analysis for different roles, RPO solutions for reducing cost per hire, evaluating recruitment agency costs

-What is the Cost per Hire?
+What is Cost per Hire?

 Cost per Hire (CPH) = (∑ (External Costs) + ∑ (Internal Costs)/ Total Number of Hires in a Time Period)